Meet our Current Board of Directors and others serving GLCKCSC

 Secretary / Breeder Referral / Webmistress – Jennifer Lee

 Jennifer and her husband had 4 children and later adopted 3 more into their family.
-In 2018 they added a 13yr old boy to their family, who was an orphan in Bulgaria most of his life.
 Jennifer served as the Director for Horse North Rescue Inc. a 501c3 nonprofit for 7 years, housing and rehabbing rescue horses.
-In 2012 she began pursuing her dream of Equine Assisted Therapy and Therapeutic Horseback riding.
+In 2012 she began pursuing her dream of Equine Assisted Learning and Therapeutic Horseback riding.
 In 2013 she helped birth the vision of Reining Liberty Ranch a 501c3 nonprofit that serves area Veterans and others in need using the horse/human relationship as a catalyst for healing.
-Jennifer currently serves at Reining Liberty Ranch as the Stable & Instructor Coordinator, Relational Horsemanship Instructor and is a member of the Board of Directors.
+Jennifer currently serves at Reining Liberty Ranch as the Stable & Instructor Coordinator, Relational Horsemanship Instructor and as a member of the Board of Directors.
 Jennifer has always had a passion for animals and helping people, so merging the two was natural.

 Director – Kari Selinger